mihai-satmarean/moodle-mcp-server/README.md

 ## Features

+### Course Management Tools (Admin)
+- `get_courses` - Retrieves the list of all available courses on the Moodle platform
+  - Supports filtering by category, search terms, and limit
+  - Includes option to get all courses using alternative methods for platforms with large course counts
+  - Returns course details: ID, shortname, fullname, category, dates, visibility, and summary
+- `get_courses_by_field` - Gets courses filtered by specific field values
+  - Supports filtering by: category, shortname, fullname, idnumber, or id
+  - Useful for finding specific courses or courses in particular categories
+- `get_course_statistics` - Provides comprehensive statistics about courses
+  - Basic statistics: total courses, active/inactive counts, categories, average dates
+  - Enrollment statistics: total enrolled users, students, teachers, managers
+  - Activity statistics: sections, activities, resources, assignments, quizzes, forums
+  - Completion statistics: activity completion status (when available)
+  - Can be filtered by specific course ID or category ID

+### Course Content Tools
+- `get_course_contents` - Retrieves the complete content structure of a specific course
+  - Includes modules, resources, and activities organized by sections
+  - Provides detailed information about each course component
+  - Useful for course analysis and content management

 ### Student Management Tools
 - `list_students` - Retrieves the list of students enrolled in the course
   - Displays ID, name, email, and last access time for each student